makwaijun/personalwebpagev2/content/blog/post28.md

 Fascinating?
 Yes.
 Terrifying?
 Absolutely.

-In my next post I elaborate on my thinking from an individual's perspective.
+In my next post I elaborate on my thinking that takes an individual's perspective.

 ---